tokio-rs/tracing/README.md

   GELF format.
 - [`tracing-coz`] provides integration with the [coz] causal profiler (Linux-only).
+- [`tracing-bunyan-formatter`] provides a layer implementation that reports events and spans in [bunyan] format, enriched with timing information.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)